Factbox: Airlines count mounting costs of the coronavirus shock

 American Airlines plans to cut 75% of its international flights through May 6 and ground nearly all its widebody fleet.

+China Southern Airlines reported on March 18 a 73% drop in February passenger capacity, adding that the impact from the coronavirus epidemic remains uncertain.

-Delta said it has seen net bookings fall by 25% to 30% and expected the situation to worsen further.
+Delta said it has seen net bookings fall by 25% to 30% and expected the situation to worsen.

+The airline has received over 4,500 requests from flight attendants for voluntary unpaid leave in April, according to a March 14 paper seen by Reuters.

 The airline is cutting domestic capacity by 10% to 15% and international by 20% to 25%, freezing hiring, offering voluntary leave options to staff and looking at early retirement of older aircraft.